-- Add friends of friends, as this is also increases your chances of acceptance.
+- Add friends of friends, as this also increases your chances of acceptance.

 - Consider your audience.
 Do not market your services fiercely on your Facebook profile.
 People want to hear about your life, your thoughts, see pics of your family.

-- Share useful content that will help others and answer questions when you see someone has an problem you can solve.
-You will naturally gain trust from helping others and they will come to you for your services rather than you pushing your business on them.
+- Share useful content that will help others and answer questions when you see someone has a problem you can solve.
+You will naturally gain trust from helping others, and they will come to you for your services rather than you pushing your business on them.

-- Start a blog to share useful tips and share it in your group and page.
+- Start a blog to share useful tips and share it with your group and page.

 - Engage with people regularly on Facebook.
 It is relationship building.
 You have to get to know other people to gain their trust.
 Remember, be more interested than interesting.